Oligo12/cyber-projects/detection-lab/README.md

 [Back to Main README](../README.md)

 ## Summary
 Implemented Microsoft Sentinel playbook -> secure webhook -> Velociraptor API to terminate a target PID on alert.
-Demonstrates EDR-like remote response.
+Demonstrates remote response workflows in a lab environment.
 Memory capture and file collection are planned.

 ## Notes
-- Lab-only.
-Learning/prototype content.
-Velociraptor used as a makeshift-EDR for Logic App automation.
+- Lab-only learning and prototype content.
+Velociraptor is used to simulate remote response actions via Logic App automation.
 - This is a long-term lab and will be updated as I advance (e.g., adding other log sources, analyzing more malware samples).
 - Paths in this README are **relative** to this folder.